Easy Guide to Opening a Swimming Pool for the Season

 Step 10: Turn on pool filter and pumps

-This is a good time to check once again for any leaks or cracks.
+This is a good time to check again for any leaks or cracks.
 If you do come across any leakages, shut the power off immediately.

 Step 11: Reinstall pool accessories